 x^2 + y^2 + Ax + By + C = 0

 Where A, B, and C are constants.
 This form is less immediately informative than the standard form, but it can be useful in certain contexts.
-To convert the general form to the standard form, we need to complete the square for both the x and y terms.
+In practice, to convert the general form to the standard form, we need to complete the square for both the x and y terms.
 This involves rearranging the terms and adding constants to both sides of the equation to create perfect square trinomials.

 Completing the square can be a bit more involved but allows us to extract the center and radius from the general form.
-The process involves taking half of the coefficients of the x and y terms, squaring them, and adding them to both sides of the equation.
+Now, the process involves taking half of the coefficients of the x and y terms, squaring them, and adding them to both sides of the equation.
 This transforms the equation into the standard form, allowing us to easily identify the center and radius.

 The Unit Circle